Healing deep emotional wounds can be pretty tough because we become so conditioned to living with them.

 Due to the forceful contractions, it can lead to short-term heart muscle failure.
-The short-term heart muscle failure causes irregular heartbeats, which are the leading causes of death in heart issues, can’t pump enough blood or causes shortness of breath.
+Short-term heart muscle failure causes irregular heartbeats, which are the leading causes of death in heart issues, can’t pump enough blood and can cause shortness of breath.

 So enough about the causes of an emotional wound!
 Let’s get on with healing deep emotional wounds so you can get the sleep you deserve.

 How does healing deep emotional wounds begin?

 When you are experiencing a feeling rather than stuff it down, let it come on in its full presence.
 It doesn’t matter if it’s worthlessness, resentment, guilt, shame, or anxiety.
 You need to feel these feelings entirely to shake them.